Japanese Government (MEXT) Scholarship Students

 Embassy recommendation

-The selection is conducted by the Japanese embassies or consulate generals to each country.
-MEXT Students selected through this selection must take Japanese language lessons at the Center for Japanese Language and Culture at Osaka University for a year.
-After that, they should pass the entrance exam and enroll in an undergraduate course at Osaka University.
+Scholarship recipients must take Japanese language lessons at the Center for Japanese Language and Culture at the University of Osaka for a year.
+Those who pass the entrance exam will be eligible to enroll in an undergraduate course at the University of Osaka.

-• October - : Second screening (consultation with the MEXT and the university)
+- October - : Second screening (consultation between MEXT and the university)

 University recommendation

-The applicants first must pass one of the undergraduate programs listed below and be chosen as a MEXT Student candidate.
+The applicants first must pass one of the undergraduate programs listed below and be chosen as a MEXT Student candidates.
 (No recommendation will be made before passing the entrance examination).

 Contacts for further details: